jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

 Button “\ **Display 3D graph**\ ” Displays in the Listbox selected 3D results in Gizmo.
 If nothing is selected, current result in working directory (if exists) is presented.

-Button “\ **Calcualte 1D Int.**\ ” Calcualtes 1D intensity of the Aggregate based on its parameters.
+Button “\ **Calculate 1D Int.**\ ” Calcualtes 1D intensity of the Aggregate based on its parameters.
 If Unified fit log-log plot exists, it will add it there, if not, it creates it own graph. *NOTE: DOES NOT WORK YET* More functionality needs to be added...